Photo of UN HQ

 The UN Peacebuilding Architecture aims to support governments and their peoples as they seek to “prevent the outbreak, escalation, continuation, and recurrence of conflict, address root causes, ensure national reconciliation, and move towards recovery, reconstruction, and development” (S/RES/2282, PP8).

->> Click here to learn more about the UN Peacebuilding Architecture Review and why it matters!
+>> Click here to learn more about the UN Peacebuilding Architecture Review and why it matters for local peacebuilders!

-The 2025 PBAR outcome document should focus on the following four priorities:
+As GPPAC, we believe that the 2025 PBAR outcome document should focus on the following four priorities:

-Regional Consultations:
+Regional submissions:

-• Lessons Learned and Strategic Operationalisation of Peacebuilding and Sustaining Peace in the Pacific (28 June 2024) - forthcoming >> Click here for the summary note
+• Lessons Learned and Strategic Operationalisation of Peacebuilding and Sustaining Peace in the Pacific (28 June 2024) >> Click here for the summary note

 • Lessons Learned and Strategic Operationalisation of Peacebuilding and Sustaining Peace in Eastern and Central Africa (11 November 2024) - forthcoming